peek

 Five-level permission model

-From Level 1 (observe-only, default) to Level 4 (YOLO, time-boxed) — per origin.
-Destructive actions always prompt, even at YOLO.
+From Level 1 (read-only, default) to Level 4 (Auto) — per origin.
+Destructive actions always prompt, even at Auto.

 Local SQLite store

-Sessions, console events, network metadata, and audit logs live in ~/.peek/sessions.db.
+Sessions, console events, and network metadata live in ~/.peek/sessions.db; the tamper-evident audit log is stored separately at ~/.peek/audit.log.
 Delete or export with the peek CLI.

 Level-3 write tools (opt-in)